flenniken/collections/docs/collection-maker.md

 * edit them in camera raw

-* create a folder in the tmp/working for the collection.
-Name the folder cx where x is the next collection number, e.g. c3.
+* create a folder in the tmp for the collection.
+Name the folder x where x is the next collection number, e.g. tmp/4.

 * in camera raw, save full size jpgs to the folder and add -p to the names, e.g. tmp/c3/CF8A0420-p.jpg